openmcp-project/docs/docs/about/design/service-provider-design.md

 - Define clear terminology around `ServiceProvider` in the OpenMCP space
 - Define `ServiceProvider` scope: responsibilities and boundaries of a `ServiceProvider`
-- Define `ServiceProvider` contract to implement `ServiceProvider` as a loosely coupled component in the openMCP context
+- Define a `ServiceProvider` implementation layer to implement common features and establish consistency across `ServiceProvider` instances
 - Define how a `ServiceProvider` can be validated
-- (MCP) v1 learnings have been addressed

 ## Non-Goals